singhrakeshgkp/spring-reactive/sr-mongo-test-first.md

 - Make the required changes to configure the wire mock in the application and execute the test, this time wire mock will create fake api and allow the test to go through.

-### Exeucting test in isolation with WireMock + Spring Cloud Contract
 <p>

  Issue with the wiremock test is that what if producer side and client side both have different schema of the pojo, during integration code will fail.